sirdog3355/EnduraBot/zensical/docs/trole-handler-class.md

 - `role_id`: The ID of the role given to the target.
 - `timestamp`: The timestamp for when the temporary role should be removed.

-This method will add an entry of the target being given a temporary role.
+This method will first check if `target_id` already exists in the table.
+If so, said row is deleted.
+It then adds an entry of the target being given a temporary role.

 ### remove_user_by_timestamp()
 This method accepts the following arguements: